-This document contains the final staff recommendations for updating the Maryland Hospital Acquired Conditions (MHAC) Program for FY 2016.
+This document contains the final staff recommendations for updating the Maryland Hospital Acquired Conditions (MHAC) Program for FY 2016 as approved by the Commission on April 9, 2014.

 A. Introduction

 The HSCRC quality-based payment methodologies are important policy tools for providing strong incentives for hospitals to improve their quality performance over time.